Physician Assistant Alumni and Credentialing

 Keep in Touch!

-If you are an Arcadia University Physician Assistant alumni, please provide us with your updated address.
+If you are an Arcadia University Physician Assistant alumni, please provide us with your updated contact information.

 The Office of Career Education can support alumni in developing effective job search strategies, networking, interviewing, and/or crafting application materials.
 Arcadia alumni who have matriculated one semester toward a degree (undergraduate or graduate) are eligible to schedule up to four complimentary meetings with a professional Career Educator.
 To schedule a meeting, visit Handshake.
 If you are creating an account for the first time, please visit Handshake and select the Students/Alumni tab.
 You will be able to register for an account with a personal email.
 Alumni accounts are typically reviewed and approved by OCE within 48 hours of registration.
 Contact firstname.lastname@example.org with any questions.
 Handshake also offers you access to: